actionhero/ah-sequelize-plugin/README.md

 }
 ```

+Models are loaded into `api.models`, so the example above would be `api.models.Project`.

 ## [Migrations](http://sequelizejs.com/docs/latest/migrations)

 This pluggin does not condone the use of `Sequelize.sync()` in favor of migrations.
 Keep you migrations in `./migrationss` and run `api.sequelize.migrate()`.